avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 Lower emissions for short-duration stakers slow the rate at which new AVAX enters circulation, even with no change in staking behavior.

-If `MinConsumptionRate` were left at 10%, the protocol would continue spending its issuance budget faster than necessary.
+If `MinConsumptionRate` were left at 10%, the protocol would continue spending its security budget faster than necessary.
 Primary Network rewards are funded from the finite 720 million AVAX cap, and every reward issued is a permanent draw on that budget.
 The slower it is spent, the more issuance remains available as a policy tool for future needs, and the longer the network sustains rewards before inflation-funded emissions taper toward zero.

 A faster issuance schedule also brings more newly minted AVAX into circulating supply over any given period.
 To the extent that some portion of new issuance is sold rather than restaked, a higher emission rate adds more AVAX to circulating supply per unit time than a lower one.
 Reducing the floor to 7.5% slows that pace.